Full-time OSAP information for 2021-22

-- If you are NOT receiving OSAP in 2016-17 or your OSAP funding will be delayed this semester
+- If you are NOT receiving OSAP in 2021-2022 or your OSAP funding will be delayed this term:

 Yes.
 Failure to notify Enrolment Services of any of the changes listed below may result in your restriction from receiving further OSAP funding:

 - Changes in your assets

 - Financial situation (for you and/or your family)